ONLYOFFICE/onlyoffice.github.io/README.md

 5. The text in the plugin window will change according to your choice.

 Another way to use it: open the plugin and type the word in the field.
 Press Lookup to search for synonyms.

+## Using your service

+You can send translation requests to your service.
+To do this, you need to change the url address of the **serviceUrl** variable in the **./scripts/langTool.js»** file.